R35691/R35691/README.md

 # My visit here is like meeting a Tsuchinoko.This is just a source code repository for me.
-There's nothing interesting here.
+There's probably nothing interesting for you here.
 <p align="left">
   <a href="https://github.com/R35691">
     <img height="20" src="https://komarev.com/ghpvc/?username=R35691" />